 German silver, perfected in Birmingham in the 1830s, was the new wonder metal, comprising copper, zinc and nickel.
 The choice of German silver rather than Sterling silver might reflect a rising public interest in new materials, technology and metallurgy.
 From a commercial point of view at the time this instrument was very much at the forefront of technology, both in design and materials, setting it aside as significant.
 It is known that Beck, a preeminent manufacturer of top quality microscopes and photographic lenses, worked from the 31 Cornhill address between 1867 and 1880 – the early pattern Negretti & Zambra movement and the style of dial engraving suggest manufacture close to the earlier date.
 The rear of the case lacks a calibration/correction port so this is effected by loosening the grub screw to the circumference affording rotation of the entire back and movement relative to the dial – a very unusual feature.

-Minor marks to the dial, slight scratch to glass, the case with some marks and abrasions.
+Minor marks to the dial, the case with some marks and abrasions.
 The leather case with minor losses and wear, the silk and velvet linings in excellent condition.
 The instrument in good working order having been serviced and checked, the case cleaned.
 Original in all respects.

 A fascinating early cooperation between two of London’s leading instrument manufacturers.
 An interesting comment on mid-Victorian technology and as such certainly very collectable.